 Biography

-Unfortunately, in the summer of 1990, Thea's second husband, David, died of lung cancer.
-Kliros continued working on her art with a strong and engaging spirit.
-She lived in Manhattan, but would spend time in Millbrook, New York over the weekends, or when she found time to relax.
-In December 2013, Thea Kliros died at the age of 78.
+Unfortunately, in 1989, Thea's second husband died of lung cancer at the age of 61.
+Kliros continued working on her art with a strong and engaging spirit, and later met her longtime partner David Mackenzie Douglas—a writer and journalist—who also collaborated with her on ideas for books, and modeled for the many characters in her children’s stories.
+Thea lived in Manhattan, but would spend time in Millbrook, New York over the weekends, or when she found time to relax.
+In December 2013, Thea Kliros died of lung cancer at the age of 78, leaving behind her partner of many years David Mackenzie Douglas, who died in 2021; her two children Adrian and Hilary Kliros; and three grandchildren Fabian Kliros, and Felix and Lotte Kliros Walworth.

 Illustrations by Thea Kliros